-Welcome to the Jeep blog Jeepsies, the best personal Jeep blog on the Internet!
+Welcome to our Jeep blog Jeepsies, the best personal Jeep blog on the Internet!

-Ok, I’m a little biased, but a ton of hard work and research goes into making sure each article on this Jeep blog is worth your time to read.
+Okay, we’re a little biased.
+But a ton of hard work and research go into making sure each article on this Jeep blog is worth your time to read.

 Why the Name Jeepsies?
 Isn’t That Too “Cutesy” for a Jeep Blog?